mbalabon/Balabon-Data-Science-Portfolio/MLStreamlitApp/README.md

 - scikit-learn
 - graphviz

-### Running the app
+### Running the app locally

-1. Download or clone the repository
+1. Download or clone the repository.
-2. Open the project folder in VS Code
+2. Open the project folder in VS Code.
-3. Install the libraries listed in `requirements.txt`
+3. Install the required libraries listed in `requirements.txt`.
-4. In the terminal, run the app with the command
+4. Open the terminal and navigate to the `MLStreamlitApp` folder.
+5. Run the app with:
 ```
-streamlit run app.py
+streamlit run mlstreamlitapp.py
 ```
+(or whatever you have named the file containing the app)

 ### Example import statements
 ```